opentibia/server/README.md

 moving to a much more flexible and dynamic system that allows much more control.

-# Looking for developers

-Open Tibia is currently looking for developers.
-If you want to become one, please send an email to iryont@gmail.com

 # How does it work?

 This version of OTServ is targeted towards Tibia 8.7.